Charlotte Area News - All The Local News Headlines In One Website

 Charlotte Area News provides you with the most complete set of online news, weather and other information related to Charlotte, NC, and surrounding Carolina counties.
-Enjoy our new wider-column format and dropdown menu added for your benefit.
+Check out what's going on in the local area instantly.
 Here you'll find:

 • News feeds from all major Charlotte area news media, plus: